Mukul703/Power_BI/End-to-End-Power-BI-Project-3/README.md

 - Buyers are willing to pay more for moderately aged homes, reflecting a balance between modern features and structural stability.

 ## Report Publishing
 This Power BI report was published to the **Power BI Service**, enabling interactive web access and sharing.
-Key publishing features include:
 ## Conclusion
-This project demonstrates how data storytelling in Power BI can drive better decision-making in financial institutions.